-I am ecstatic to be joining Colorado Mountain College as the Roaring Fork campus’s lead faculty member in Sustainability Studies in 2017.
+I am ecstatic to be joining Colorado Mountain College as the CMC Spring Valley lead faculty member in Sustainability Studies in 2017.
 I view this position as the next step in my life-long investigation into the meaning of life, which I am now confident pertains to sustainable living!
 I look forward to developing meaningful relationships with my students, colleagues, and community; I look forward to planting roots.

 Let's work together to make the world a better place.
 There is plenty to do.